LA-CoNGA/Preparation/syllabus/OurSyllabus/HandsOnInstrumentationProjects.md

 Instructor:

-Number of hours: 25 hours of work over one month
+Number of hours: 48 hours of work over one month

-Number of ECTS: 2 ECTS
+Number of ECTS: 2

 ## Course description